-Enable the Wake Up On LAN selection in BIOS's Power Management Menu to use this function.
-The capability to remotely manage PCs on a network is a significant factor in reducing administrative and ownership costs.
-Magic Packet technology is designed to give WOL capability to LAN controller.
+Enable the Power On by Ring selection in BIOS's Power Management Menu to use this function.
 This header is used to connect an add-in NIC (Network Interface Card) which gives WOL capability to the motherboard.

 CN5A [WOM (Wake-on-Modem) Connector]